ttcpavle/Raytracer-in-c/README.md

 ```

 After those steps:
 - If you are using windows, open the `Raytracer.sln` solution (if visual studio was selected compiler).
 Select the Raytracer as startup project and run.
 Header files should appear in solution explorer under Header files.
+HINT: change mode from debug to release for much faster rendering.
 - If you are using linux, run generated files for building a project.
 If cmake generated makefile, run `make` and than run the executable `./Raytracer`
 <p>
 Required software: <br>